Acadian Hearing: Vertigo and Balance Specialists in Lake Charles

 Preparing For Your Assessment

-● Refrain from drinking alcohol during the immediate 24 hours before your balance assessment.
+● Refrain from drinking alcohol 24 hours before your balance assessment.

-● Do not wear mascara, eyeliner, or facial lotion when you come to the clinic.
+● Avoid wearing mascara, eyeliner, or facial lotion when you come to the clinic.

 Balance And Vestibular Tests